pahihu/mumps/doc/manual.md

 We search for the specified label/tag in the routines according to the specified class hierarchy.
 The method call is performed by `$ZSEND(instance,"message",param1,param2,...)`.
 The result of the method search is cached in the local array `%ZSEND`, to avoid the search when the same method is called on an instance of the same class.

 There are no instance variables, in the example the `%zobj` local array contains them, indexed by the instance identifiers.

-This object-oriented extension is fully dynamic, uses message sends only, there are a few predefined things only.
-The predefined identifiers
+This object-oriented extension is fully dynamic, uses message sends only, there are only a few predefined things.
-are:
+The predefined identifiers are:

 * the name `%Object` which is the root class
 * the label `%Parents` which specify the superclasses